 • Risk-Aware Linear Estimation.
 Linear models are always on the forefront of modern machine learning, statistics, control and signal processing, arguably being the most popular representations used in moumerous applications.
 Leveraging my expertise in gradient-based risk-aware optimization, I will develop a new class of risk-aware linear adaptive filters, extending classical tools in risk-neutral stochastic optimization and statistical signal processing, such as the celebrated Least Mean Squares (LMS) and Recursive Least Squares (RLS) algorithms.
 This is challenging due to the nonlinearities induced by the use of measures of risk instead of expectations, despite model linearity.
 More specifically, I will work on fast algorithm design, sample complexity and convergence rates, distributed risk-aware linear estimation over networks, and system identifiability.

 • Risk-Aware State Estimation & Control.
 Risk-sensitive optimization has a long history in estimation and control, with the vast majority of existing contributions replacing the classical quadratic cost with its exponentiation, which quantifies risk in a certain way, as seen by the Taylor expansion of the exponential function.
 However, this approach is significantly limited.
-First, it is not tunable, meaning that one cannot effectively control the trade-off between mean performance and risk.
+First, it is not tunable, meaning that one cannot interpretably control the trade-off between mean performance and risk.
 Second, it cannot be applied in problems where explicit risk constraints need to be met.
 I will develop new filtering and control strategies resulting from both explicit risk-constrained formulations, such as variance-constrained dynamic estimation and control problems, and penalty-based formulations.
 I will further focus on variational duality in risk-aware state estimation and control, revealing close relationships between risk constraints and risk penalties, and enabling effective dual-domain algorithm development.
 Expected outcomes of this research include efficient, semi-Bayesian/data-driven risk-aware analogs of nonlinear recursive filters, linear-quadratic stochastic control, etc.

 • Risk-Aware Statistical Leaning Theory.
 This research will put forward a new paradigm in statistical learning, departing from the risk-neutral, expected utility (loss or reward or so-called “risk”) approach, which, virtually due to linearity as a fundamental property of expectation, is almost universally accepted in machine learning theory and practice.
 Generalizing the objective of learning to explicitly account for risk, I will develop new consistency and generalization theory, establishing the foundations of what I call risk-aware statistical learning.
 This is will also trigger new developments in modern statistics, such as concentration of measure and the theory of empirical processes.
 Further, I will explore deep connections between risk-aware and risk-neutral learning, such as the effects of finite-sample training of risk-aware models on risk-neutral generalization and overfitting.
 Along this line of research, I will support new theory with real-world experimental studies, in order to emphasize the usefulness of risk-awareness in the practice of machine learning and artificial intelligence.

 • Interfaces between Trustworthiness & Risk.
 At least in stochastic problems, imposing trustworthiness is actually a form of risk-awareness (see Thrust 2).
 Although this might sound like a bold statement, it is largely true, since, as previously mentioned, any form of trust constraint controls the occurrence of undesirable but statistically significant events, such as safety, security or privacy breaches.
-Indeed, stochastic trust constraints appearing in modern reinforcement learning are in the form of stagewise expectations, probabilities (chance constraints), and quantiles.
+Indeed, stochastic trust constraints appearing in modern machine and reinforcement learning are in the form of stagewise expectations, probabilities (chance constraints), and quantiles.
 In this context, I will explore fundamental connections between trustworthiness and risk, in particular how successful ideas in constrained risk-aware optimization can be exploited for effective data-driven learning for trust development.
 In particular, the role of problem duality in constrained risk-aware optimization will be prominent: Appropriate dualization of trust constraints will allow the development of efficient algorithms for trustworthy reinforcement learning with predictable performance and sample complexity guarantees, especially useful in data-driven, model-free design and optimization for safe and resilient WANS.

 • Rapid Learning for Domain Adaptation over WANS.
 There is no shortage of applications involving WANS operating over changing, adversarial, degraded, hostile or even completely unknown environments (also see Thrust 1).
 In such cases, starting with an initial nominal resource allocation and physical configuration, system adaptation and learning must be performed on very fast time scales, while provably preserving desired system efficiency, autonomy and trustworthiness.
 My first goal is to exploit and advance model-free domain adaptation methods, such as meta-reinforcement learning (Meta-RL) and its variants, for efficient resource allocation and task optimization over WANS involving complex, interacting decision processes related to wireless channels, data obtained via sensing, processing, and multi-agent collaboration.
 Additionally, I will work on the development of algorithms for adaptation, learning, and planning in task optimization problems where information is revealed incrementally over time (e.g., rescue operations or warfare missions) and useful actions need to be taken, relying on partial information and imperfect knowledge of the involved optimization surface.